Sudhendra/scratchy_algos/README.md

 # scratchy_algos

-Algorithms implemented from scratch &amp; provide a package to access them.
+Here, I implement multiple well known algorithms from scratch and provide a package to readily implement them & utilize them.

+I also plan to provide examples of each algorithm after implementation.